nyu-web-design/vector-graphic-assignment/README.md

 In order to submit this assignment, you must publish all modified files to the web and upload the code to GitHub.

-You **must** include your original Illustrator `.ai` document in the `images` directory in the code you submit to GitHub, as well as the web-ready file in `.svg` format.
+You **must** include your original Illustrator `.ai` or Inkscape `.svg` document in the `images` directory in the code you submit to GitHub, as well as the web-ready file in `.svg` format if not using Inkscape's native SVG format.

 ### Upload the web page to a web server